 Potting up a 6″ pot into a new 14″ pot (where the 14″ refers to the top inside diameter of the pot) is a surefire way to sentence that plant to the compost heap prematurely.

-The new pot should be 1-2″ larger in diameter and depth than the pot it’s living in now, so the roots have room to grow, but the soil can dry down at an acceptable rate and not remain waterlogged for days or weeks after watering.
+The new pot should be 1-2″ larger in diameter and depth than the pot it’s living in now, so the roots have room to grow, but the soil can dry at an acceptable rate and not remain waterlogged for days or weeks after watering.

-Repotting Plants: Drainage IS Most Important Factor
+Repotting Plants: Drainage Is the Most Important Factor

 Just try this experiment if you aren’t yet a believer: